Quantum Gravity signatures in late time Universe: Transitions in perturbed FRW spacetimes

-\end{widetext} One can further define a rate of transition by going to $\tilde{\eta},\eta_-$ basis as $RR_g =dP_{\psi_{nlm}\to \psi_{n'l'm'}} /d \tilde{\eta}$.
-As discussed before, in the era of $\omega_{eff}\sim 0$ i.e., $\delta \sim 0$ arbitrary small, we have an abrupt rise in the rate of transitions mediated by quantum $h_{\mu \nu}$ even for a small window of time.
-Note that the cause of the abrupt rise is solely due to conformal perseverance of the de-Sitter divergent correlators under the derivative coupling.
-In the de Sitter spacetime such a divergence would not have survived as being spacetime independent --Eq.(\ref{WFDS}) -- the derivative actions of the coupling annihilates the divergent term.
-Further, in other era e.g.- the radiation dominated era, the graviton correlator remains finite and does not lead to any enhanced transitions as the dual theory in de Sitter is massive, devoid of any divergence \cite{Lochan:2018pzs, dhanuka2022unruh}.
-It is in the deep matter dominated era only where the dominance of quantum graviton mediated transition is manifest.
-Further, {\it the matter dominated era provides a unique window where graviton mediated process is super dominant over all other processes}.
-For instance the other long range interaction over the cosmological scale is the electromagnetic field, which in 4-dimensions is a conformal field.
-An elementary analysis (see Appendix) clearly demonstrates that the electromagnetic to graviton mediated transition ratio in such an era has an expression
+where $Q^2 = |\bra {\psi_{n'l'm'}}\hat{x}^{i}\hat{x}^{j}\ket{\psi_{nlm}}|^2 \sim a_0^4$ represents the quadrupole moment elements and $a_0$ the Bohr radius.
+One can see that in the era of $\omega_{eff}\sim 0$ i.e., $\delta \sim 0$ arbitrary small, we have an abrupt rise in the rate of transitions mediated by quantum $h_{\mu \nu}$.
+Note that the cause of the abrupt rise {\it is solely due to conformal perseverance of the de-Sitter divergent correlators under the derivative coupling}.
+In the de Sitter spacetime itself such a divergence would not have survived as being spacetime independent --Eq.(\ref{WFDS}) -- the derivative actions of the coupling annihilate the divergent term.
+Further, in other era e.g.- the radiation dominated era, the graviton correlator remains finite and does not lead to any enhanced transitions as the dual theory in de Sitter is massive, devoid of any divergence \cite{Lochan:2018pzs, dhanuka2022unruh}. {\it It is in the deep matter dominated era only where the dominance of quantum graviton mediated transition is manifest}.

-where $d$ and $Q$ are the dipole and quadrupole elements of a hydrogen atom, respectively.
-One sees that as $\delta \rightarrow 0$, the ratio diminishes in the favor of gravitons. {\it On top of that the factor $(H/\Omega)^{4/3}$ provides a further strong dominance to graviton transtions in the matter dominated era} (with the observed parameter values \cite{Planck:2013pxb}).
-This factor provides an astronomical $\sim 10^{45}$ enhancement in matter dominated era compared to the ratio in flat spacetime for hydrogen atoms and is also maximal only for matter dominated era (see Appendix).
+In comparison, the other long range interaction over the cosmological scale is the electromagnetic field, which in 3+1-dimensions is a conformal field.
+Thus in conformal time co-ordinate, its correlators behave exactly like in flat spacetime and do not blow up ever.
+An elementary analysis akin to that in the flat space shows that the transition probability and rate can neatly be expressed as (see Appendix)